ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ### Wallet v3 and wallet v4 differences

-The only difference between Wallet v3 and Wallet v4 is that Wallet v4 makes use of `plugins` that can be installed and deleted.
-These plugins are special smart contracts which are able to request a specific number of TON at a specific time from a wallet smart contract.
+The key difference between Wallet v3 and Wallet v4 lies in Wallet v4’s support for `plugins`.
+Users can install or delete these plugins, which are specialized smart contracts capable of requesting a specific amount of TON from the wallet smart contract at a designated time.

 Wallet smart contracts automatically send the required amount of TON in response to plugin requests without requiring the owner’s involvement.
 This functionality mirrors a **subscription model**, which is the primary purpose of plugins.
 We won’t delve into these details further as they fall outside the scope of this tutorial.